 For minimum security install one Smoke/CO Alarm as close to each sleeping area as possible.
-For more security, put one unit in each room Many older mobile homes (especially those built before 1978) have little or no insulation.
-If your mobile home is not well insulated, or if you are unsure of the amount of insulation, it is important to install units on
+For more security, put one unit in each room.
+Many older mobile homes (especially those built before 1978) have little or no insulation.
+If your mobile home is not well insulated, or if you are unsure of the amount of insulation, it is important to install units on inside walls only.

-WHERE THIS ALARM SHOULD NOT BE INSTALLED Do NOT locate this Smoke/CO Alarm:
+WHERE THIS ALARM SHOULD NOT BE INSTALLED

+Do NOT locate this Smoke/CO Alarm:

-- In garages, furnace rooms, crawl spaces and unfinished attics.
+- In a location where it could be easily triggered when using your remote to operate your TV, VCR, etc. - In garages, furnace rooms, crawl spaces and unfinished attics.
 Avoid extremely dusty, dirty or greasy areas. - Where combustion particles are produced.
 Combustion particles form when something burns.
 Areas to avoid include poorly ventilated kitchens, garages, and furnace rooms.
-Keep units at least 20 feet (6 meters) from the sources of combustion particles (stove, furnace water heater, space heater) if possible.
+Keep units at least 20 feet (6 meters) from the sources of combustion particles (stove, furnace, water heater, space heater) if possible.
+In areas where a 20-foot (6 meter) distance is not heater) if possible.
 In areas where a 20-foot (6 meter) distance is not possible - in modular, mobile, or smaller homes, for example - it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
 The placement recommendations are intended to keep these Alarms at a reasonable distance from a fuel-burning source, and thus reduce "unwanted" alarms.
 Unwanted alarms can occur if a Smoke Alarm is placed directly next to a fuel-burning source.
 Ventilate these areas as much as possible. - Within 5 feet (1.5 meters) of any cooking appliance.
 In air streams near kitchens.
-Air currents can draw cooking smoke into the smoke sensor and cause unwanted alarms. - In extremely humid areas.
+Air currents can draw cooking smoke into the smoke sensor and cause unwanted alarms - In extremely humid areas.
 This Alarm should be at least 10 feet (3 meters) from a shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room, or other source of high humidity. - In direct sunlight. - In turbulent air, like near ceiling fans or open windows.
-Blowing air may prevent CO or smoke from reaching the sensors. - In areas where temperature is colder than 40° F (4.4° C) or hotter than 100°F (37.8° C).
-These areas include non-airconditioned crawl spaces, unfinished attics, uninsulated or poorly insulated ceilings. porches, and garages. - In insect infested areas.
+Blowing air may prevent CO or smoke from reaching the sensors. - In areas where temperature is colder than 40° F (4° C) or hotter than 100° F (38°C).
+These areas include non-airconditioned crawl spaces, unfinished attics, uninsulated or poorly insulated ceilings, porches, and garages. - In insect infested areas.
 Insects can clog the openings to the sensing chamber. - Less than 12 inches (305 mm) away from fluorescent lights.
 Electrical "noise" can interfere with the sensor. - In "dead air" spaces.
 See "Avoiding Dead Air Spaces".